In Through the Out Door: 2015 reissue

 A remastered version of In Through the Out Door, along with Presence and Coda were reissued on 31 July 2015.
 The reissue comes in six formats: a standard CD edition, a deluxe two-CD edition, a standard LP version, a deluxe two-LP version, a super deluxe two-CD plus two-LP version with a hardback book, and as high resolution 24-bit/96k digital downloads.
 The deluxe and super deluxe editions feature bonus material containing alternative takes and alternatively titled tracks, "Southbound Piano", "The Epic", "The Hook", and "Blot".
 The reissue was released with a black and white version of the original album's artwork as its bonus disc's cover.
 A replica of the brown bag and the colourable line drawing are included in this edition.

 The reissue was met with generally positive reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 73, based on eight reviews.
 Q magazine said "it's aged remarkably well and 'All My Love' is breathtakingly beautiful", while Tim Batcup from Classic Rock observed in the bonus material "a scruffier, rambunctious 'Hot Dog' and a sparser 'In the Evening', the drone intro truncated and Jones's synths high in the mix".
 PopMatters reviewer Andrew Doscas was more critical, especially of the bonus disc: "While In Through the Out Door does have some merit, it's cruel of Led Zeppelin to think that anyone, even a dedicated fan, could muster the strength to listen to the album twice in a row."

 Track listing

 Original release

 The details are taken from the original US Swan Song album (UK edition does not list running times).
 All tracks written by John Paul Jones, Jimmy Page, and Robert Plant, except where noted.
+John Bonham received no writing credits on the entire album.